TL;DR

 Insurance providers increasingly recognise this link, building health and wellness benefits into their plans.
 These "value-added" services can be used from day one, even if you never claim:

 This proactive approach to health is something we at WeCovr are passionate about.
-We believe that supporting our clients goes beyond finding the right policy.
+We believe that supporting our clients goes beyond finding a strong fit for your needs.
 That's why, in addition to helping you compare plans from all major UK insurers, we provide our customers with complimentary access to CalorieHero, our own AI-powered calorie and nutrition tracking app.
 By empowering you with tools to manage your health, we aim to provide a service that supports your long-term wellbeing, helping you build resilience from the inside out.

 Your daily choices matter.
 Prioritising 7-8 hours of quality sleep, eating a balanced diet rich in whole foods, engaging in regular physical activity, and managing stress through mindfulness or hobbies are all powerful investments in your future.
 They are the daily actions that strengthen the foundation that your insurance policies protect.